haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 This looks fun and way more tractable that it looked at first.
 Rust still keeps surprising me in how *powerful* it is!

-There is certainly a lot more to investigate (interaction with lifetimes? generic code? constraining as part of trait?), but this post is already way too long.
+There is certainly a lot more to investigate (interaction with lifetimes? generic code? constraining as part of trait? mutable/by-value contexts?), but this post is already way too long.

 Hope you had fun too, see you next time!